 A Regional Response to the Opioid Crisis

-Approximately 300 people gathered at Temple University’s Mitten Hall for an informative and interactive event that included speaker presentations, a panel discussion, and breakout groups for all participants, which were followed by a Q&A with the panel.
+Approximately 300 people gathered at Temple University’s Mitten Hall on November 19, 2016 for an informative and interactive event that included speaker presentations, a panel discussion, and breakout groups for all participants, which were followed by a Q&A with the panel.

 Dr. Marsha Zibalese-Crawford, CPH, SSW – Master of Ceremony